Widiskel/grass-mobile-node/README.md

 ## Contributing

 If you'd like to contribute to Grass Mobile Node's development, feel free to submit pull requests or open issues.
 Contributions are welcome and appreciated!

+## Support

+If you would like to support me, consider buy me a coffee to the following wallets:

+EVM: 0x1f0ea6e0b3590e1ab6c12ea0a24d3d0d9bf7707d
+Solana: 3tE3Hs7P2wuRyVxyMD7JSf8JTAmEekdNsQWqAnayE1CN

+Thanks for your support